KlazHTT/personal-website/posts/2024-11-26_mass-effect.md

 ![](/images/mass-effect_title.png)

+> One person is all that stands between humanity and the greatest threat it’s ever faced.

 I have spent most of the past year playing through the *Mass Effect* trilogy.
 I had grabbed the Legendary Edition when it was on sale a while back, saving it for when I was itching to play a single-player story-driven game.
 When I was feeling it, I knew it was time.
 I didn't know much about the series going into it, except that Commander Shepard was a badass.
 Little did I know I was about to experience one of the best science-fiction masterpieces ever created.

 ![](/images/mass-effect_01.png)